SMCallan/SMCallan/README.md

 ---

-## 🔬 Open Source & Security Research
-*(Make sure to manually pin 2-3 of your best **public** repositories to your profile so they appear right below your README.
-For example, your `Python-for-Forensic-Tooling` or any original vulnerability research).*

----

 > [!NOTE]
 > **A personal note on the journey:**
 > It's normal to feel like a beginner—with occasional, impromptu flashes of self-actualization.
 You look back after 10 or 20 years, and you still feel like a beginner.